 Without enough vitamin A, your dog can experience serious consequences such as compromised immune systems, impaired vision, and even blindness.

-Here are 6 benefits of Vitamin A for dogs
+Here are 6 vitamin A benefits for dogs:

 - Maintains healthy eyesight